spryker/spryker-docs/docs/scos/user/features/202200.0/promotions-discounts-feature-overview.md

 The cart rule is applied automatically.
 If the decision rules of a discount are fulfilled, the customer can see the discount upon entering the cart.
 Unlike for [voucher](#voucher), the **Clear all** and **Remove** actions are not displayed for cart rules.
 ![Cart rule](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/cart-cart-rule.png)

-See [Creating a Cart Rule](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-cart-rules.html) to learn how a Back Office user can create a cart rule in the Back Office.
+See [Creating a cart rule](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-cart-rules.html) to learn how a Back Office user can create a cart rule in the Back Office.

 ### Decision rule